 Figure 1.
-High-level overview of the promotion process{ XE "promotion process, high-level overview" }
+High-level overview of the promotion process

 Figure 2.
-Annual peer review{ XE "mentoring" } process within the candidate's department
+Annual peer review process within the candidate's department

 Figure 3.
-Primary{ XE "Primary promotion committee" } Committee process
+Primary Committee process

 Figure 4.
-Area{ XE "Area promotions committee" } Committee process
+Area Committee process

 Figure 5.
-University Committee{ XE "University Committee" } pre-meeting process
+University Committee pre-meeting process

 Figure 6.
-University Committee{ XE "University Committee" } meeting and post-meeting process
+University Committee meeting and post-meeting process

-APPENDIX A: RESEARCH DEFINED FOR THE COLLEGE OF TECHNOLOGY
+APPENDIX A: RESEARCH DEFINED FOR THE PURDUE POLYTECHNIC INSTITUTE

-There are unique aspects of the College of Technology that include its role and methods engaged in discovery.
+There are unique aspects of the Purdue Polytechnic Institute that include its role and methods engaged in discovery.
 The scholarship of discovery involves the discovery, learning, collection, interpretation, integration, or application of theories and/or facts about a particular subject; and, creation of new and original works or applications of knowledge.
 Scholarship of discovery can be conceptualized as a continuum from pure basic research, through to applied and action research.
 In the book, Pasteur's Quadrant, Stokes discusses pure basic research in contrast to use-inspired basic research and pure applied research.
 The model outlined by Stokes is depicted in Figure A1.